- Location: Maine

-You need to have at least two of the following documents to prove your ID.
-One document must be your birth certificate, and the other must show your signature).
+You need to have at least 2 documents to prove your identity (1 document must show your birth date, and the other must show your signature).
 The BMV provides a full list of accepted documents but some common examples include:

 Once the documents are approved by the BMV clerk processing your application, you simply pay the fee and sit for a digital photo.
-You will have a temporary card issued that day, and a new card will be mailed to you in two to three weeks.
+You will have a temporary card issued that day, and a new card will be mailed to you within 3 weeks.

-In Maine, the State Bureau of Motor Vehicles (BVM) ID cards are valid for a period of six years, with an expiration date of the card holder's birthday.
+In Maine, the State Bureau of Motor Vehicles (BVM) ID cards are valid for a period of 6 years.
 The renewal fee is $5 for all ID card holders.

 Does Maine have a digital photograph of you on record?
 If not, you'll need to visit a BMV office to have your photo retaken.
-Bring two documents that prove identity from the state's list, and the means to pay a $5 fee.
+Bring 2 documents that prove identity from the state's list and the means to pay a $5 fee.

 If your photo is on file, you have the option of replacing your lost, damaged or stolen card online or by mail.